WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/reference.md

 It must not appear in the trustlist.
 * "CountryA" creates a reference
-* "CountryB" creates CMS message with reference
+* "CountryB" creates CMS message with trusted reference
 * "CountryB" uploads CMS reference
 * check that the response had an error
 * "CountryA" downloads the reference trustlist